element-hq/element-web/docs/config.md

    https://github.com/matrix-org/rageshake server).
 Bug reports are sent when a user clicks "Send Logs" within the application.
 Bug reports can be disabled/hidden by leaving the `bug_report_endpoint_url` out of your config file.
+1. `uisi_autorageshake_app`: If users enable the Labs flag "Automatically send debug logs on decryption errors", rageshakes submitted by that feature can be given a custom app name so that the rageshake server can file them in a separate issue tracker.
+If this field is absent from the config, the app name for decryption error rageshakes will be `"element-web"` just like for manually-submitted rageshakes.

+   If `bug_report_endpoint_url` is set to Element's rageshake server, then this field should be set to `"element-auto-uisi"` as in `config.sample.json`.
+If `bug_report_endpoint_url` is left out, this field has no effect and can be left out as well.
+If you are using your own rageshake server, set this field in accordance with your rageshake server configuration.
 1. `roomDirectory`: config for the public room directory.
 This section is optional.
 1. `roomDirectory.servers`: List of other homeservers' directories to include in the drop down list.
 Optional.